booiljung/__booiljung.github.io/technical_articles/computer_vision/build_opencv_on_ubuntu_cli_with_script_en.md

 See [this article](build_opencv_with_cmake.md) for how to build and install OpenCV using `cmake-gui`.
 However, every time you install an operating system, installing with `cmake-gui` is cumbersome.

-This article describes a script for downloading and installing OpenCV from the Ubuntu CLI.
+This article describes a script for downloading, building and installing OpenCV on Ubuntu CLI.
 After copying this script, change the variable or build directory and save it as a file like `opencv_debian.sh` and

 ```
 sh opencv_debian.sh